Giok Djan Khoe

 Djan (Giok Djan) Khoe (born 22 July 1946) is a photonic scientist and Professor Emeritus at the Eindhoven University of Technology, The Netherlands.

 Career

 Khoe was born in Magelang, Central Java, Indonesia.
 He received a master's degree in electrical engineering, cum laude, from the Eindhoven University of Technology in Eindhoven, The Netherlands, in 1971.

+His graduation thesis described a novel method for measuring the properties of turbulent air and was published in the Proceedings of the IEEE.

 He started research at the Dutch Foundation for Fundamental Research on Matter (FOM) Laboratory on Plasma Physics, Rijnhuizen.
 In 1973, he moved to Philips Research Laboratories in Eindhoven working in the area of optical fiber communication systems and components.
 In 1983 he became part time professor at Eindhoven University of Technology.
 He became a full professor at the same university in 1994 and served as chairman of the Department of Telecommunication Technology and Electromagnetics (TTE) until 2008.

 His publications and patents describe photonic communication systems and photonic devices.

+Together with Philips, his group achieved a record bit rate of 10 Gbit/s over 420 km single mode silica fiber using 1300 nm wavelength.

 Together with Yasuhiro Koike, a polymer scientist at Keio University, he pioneered in high transmission speed over graded index polymer optical fibers (GIPOF), a form of Plastic Optical Fiber.